top of page

 How does this compare?

-SJP has stated that they are not the most expensive in the market, with research by Grant Thornton placing them at the mid-lower end of their peer group.
-This peer analysis was repeated by Ernst and Young in 2023 and shows a reduction in yield of 2.2% a year for a £100,000 investment over ten years.
-This is slightly below our estimate of 2.39%, but it's not clear whether the EY analysis included transaction costs.
-Furthermore, they only looked at a one-off ISA investment rather than a combination of pension and ISA with periodic contributions.
+SJP has previously stated that they are not the most expensive in the market, with research by Grant Thornton placing them at the mid-lower end of their peer group.
+This peer analysis was repeated by Ernst & Young in 2023 and shows an annual Reduction in Yield of 2.2% for a £100,000 investment over ten years.

-Research by the FCA shows initial fees of around 2.4%, with total ongoing fees around the 2% mark.
-Many independent financial advisers have headline total fees (for both initial and ongoing) lower than these averages.
-But, and it's a big but(!), these firms may not accept the average SJP client with £175,000 invested.
-Many of these firms have minimum ongoing fees in the region of £2-3,000, which would be considered unacceptably high for invested assets of £175,000.
-We made this point in a recent case study where we showed that for a client with £1.45m invested, our annual total fees of around 0.85% is less than half what SJP would charge, but at the £175,000 point, the client probably wouldn't be a good fit for our financial planning and advice service.
+Research by the FCA indicates initial fees of around 2.4%, with total ongoing fees at around 1.9%.
+Many IFA firms have headline total fees (for both initial and ongoing) lower than these averages.
+But, and it's a big but(!), these firms may not be a viable option for the average SJP client with £190,000 invested, with many having minimum ongoing fees in the region of £2,000-£3,000 per annum.
+We made this point in a client case study where we showed that for a client with £1.45m invested, our annual total fees of around 0.85% is less than half what SJP would charge, but for the client with investable assets of £190,000 point, we'd question whether our fees could more than cover the value we were adding.

 Performance